 Your instructors want to get you dancing as quickly as possible and this certainly appears to be one way to do that.

-Start with a series of New Vogue style group classes once or twice a week featuring one dance.
+Start with a series of group classes once or twice a week featuring one dance.

 Foxtrot would be ideal.
 Many instructors encourage their students to learn it because it teaches movement, timing, and good partnership skills.
 Here’s a Dance Safari post about the benefits of learning the Foxtrot.
 Finding a classic or modern song to use would be a piece of cake as there’s much to choose from.